-While the range of schools and education styles in Rotterdam isn't as extensive as that in Amsterdam, parents still have a few options to choose from.
+While the range of schools and education styles in Rotterdam isn’t as extensive as that in Amsterdam, you still have a few options to choose from.
 As is the case throughout the Netherlands, both public and private schooling is of a high quality.
-In public schools, teaching is in Dutch, while private international schools teach in the language of their country of origin.
+Public schools typically teach in Dutch, while private international schools teach in the language of their country of origin.

-Younger children can pick up a new language relatively easily and are best suited to public schools in the Netherlands, while older kids and teenagers are less likely to adapt to full-time schooling in a new language.
-In this case, an international school or bilingual programme is recommended.
+If you have younger children and plan to stick around, they can pick up a new language relatively easily and are best suited to public schools in the Netherlands.
+Adapting to full-time schooling in a new language can be more challenging for older kids and teenagers.
+In this case, an international school or bilingual programme might work better for your family.
+Bilingual education is expanding, and some schools now offer Dutch-English programmes for primary and secondary students.

-Homeschooling is not a common option for parents in Rotterdam – it is not explicitly recognised by Dutch law and, given the high quality of education in the city, few families see the need for homeschooling.
+Homeschooling isn’t a common option in Rotterdam – it’s not explicitly recognised by Dutch law, and with the high quality of education in the city, most families don’t see the need for homeschooling.

 Public schools in Rotterdam

-Compulsory education in the Netherlands begins at the age of five, but most parents opt to begin their child's schooling at age four, especially as this non-compulsory year is funded by the government.
-Tuition at Dutch public schools is free for children between the ages of four and 16, though some schools may ask for an additional parental contribution (ouderbijdrage).
+Compulsory education in the Netherlands begins at the age of five, but most parents choose to start their child’s schooling at age four, especially since this non-compulsory year is funded by the government.
+Tuition at Dutch public schools is free for children between 4 and 16, although some schools may ask for an additional voluntary parental contribution.

-Some public schools have international sections offering bilingual education (tweetalig onderwijs) designed for native English speakers.
-For some families, this is an ideal solution.
-Though not free, these programmes are subsidised by the government and are considerably cheaper than private international school fees.
-At present, the tweetalig onderwijs programme is offered by only a few select schools in Rotterdam.
+Some public schools offer international sections with bilingual education designed for native English speakers.
+This can be an ideal solution for many families.
+Although not free, these programmes are subsidised by the government and are significantly cheaper than private international school fees.
+Only a few select schools in Rotterdam offer bilingual programmes.

-Most children attend a school in the same neighbourhood where they live, which makes getting to school easy but also means schools must be prioritised when looking for accommodation in Rotterdam.
+Most children attend a school in the same neighbourhood where they live, which makes getting to school easy.
+However, this also means you’ll want to think about school choice when choosing accommodation in Rotterdam.
+Public schools often prioritise children within specific catchment areas, so proximity to a preferred school is key.

 At age 12, children begin secondary school.
-Rotterdam, like the rest of the country, offers three public secondary schooling options: VMBO (voorbereidend middelbaar beroepsonderwijs), HAVO (hoger algemeen voortgezet onderwijs) and VWO (voorbereidend wetenschappelijk onderwijs).
-All three start with a general curriculum and then offer specialised streams.
-HAVO and VWO are typically academically oriented, preparing students for university, while VMBO takes a practical approach and offers a vocational programme.
+Rotterdam, like the rest of the country, offers three public secondary schooling options: VMBO (voorbereidend middelbaar beroepsonderwijs), HAVO (hoger algemeen voortgezet onderwijs), and VWO (voorbereidend wetenschappelijk onderwijs).
+All three start with a general curriculum before offering specialised streams.
+HAVO and VWO are typically academically oriented, preparing students for university, while VMBO focuses on vocational training.

-Private international schools are accredited to offer foreign curricula in the Netherlands.
-Generally, these schools provide a good standard of education with excellent facilities.
-Fees are usually high, so if opting to go this route, parents should ensure they can afford it, especially as education subsidies in relocation grants are becoming increasingly rare.
+Private international schools in Rotterdam are accredited to offer foreign curricula and generally provide a high standard of education with excellent facilities.
+Fees are typically high, so if you’re considering this option, ensuring it fits your budget is important, especially since education subsidies in relocation grants are becoming increasingly rare.

-Choices for private international schools are limited, with just a handful of schools in Rotterdam offering international curricula.
-Because there are so few options for expat parents, demand often outnumbers available seats, so it's best to start the application process as early as possible.
+Choices for private international schools are limited, with just a handful of schools offering international curricula in Rotterdam.
+Demand often exceeds the available seats, so starting the application process as early as possible is best.
+These schools frequently cater to globally mobile families and offer a culturally diverse environment.

 Nurseries in Rotterdam